 The Individual Floodplain Development Permit Process is as follows.

-Fill out the Individual Floodplain Development Permit Application.
+Individual Floodplain Development Permit Application.

 Submit the applicable Application Check Sheet and indicating the type of development and location of the property within the floodplain.